-Best Drugstore Option: Wet n Wild Color Icon Eyeshadow Single in Mesmerized
+Best Drugstore: Wet n Wild Color Icon Eyeshadow Single

 This brand recently revamped their powder shadow formula, with a supremely silky feel that rivals that of much pricier powders we’ve tried.
 (The blendability and staying power have also been improved.)
-All of the shades pack a punch of pigment, and ringing in at just under one dollar each, you truly can afford to try them all.
+All of the shades pack a punch of pigment and ringing in at such a bargain price, you truly can afford to try them all.
 But you’re going to have to start somewhere, so pick up this saturated, pearlescent deep purple.
 Whether swiped across your entire lid or used as the base for a smokey eye, it adds instant drama to any shade of blue eyes.